sandbox

 Personal AI agent in your terminal with local tool access

 gptme is one of the earliest terminal-based AI agent CLIs, launched in spring 2023.
 It equips a personal AI agent with local tools to run shell commands, write and edit code, browse the web via Playwright, and use vision capabilities.
 Supports MCP integration and an extensible plugin system for building persistent autonomous agents.
-The reference agent Bob has completed over 1700 sessions.
+The Bob reference agent is documented as having run extensively as an autonomous agent.

 Parallel coding agent orchestrator with autonomous CI handling